Last Updated on October 20, 2021

 Unfortunately, neither Aldi Nord or Aldi Süd sells stock, either in Germany or anywhere else in the world.
 The companies, instead, are privately owned by the Albrecht family.
 Theo passed away in 2010 and Karl followed in 2014, meaning that their relatives (including children) are the principal owners of their respective grocery empires.
 Because of that, regular people can’t buy Aldi shares the way they can with, say, Walmart or Kroger.

 Not selling stock has both advantages and disadvantages for Aldi Nord and Aldi Süd.
-Stock sales typically generate a massive amount of money for the company, but that comes at a price, since it gives shareholders the ability to shape what the company does.
+Stock sales typically generate a massive amount of money for the company … especially the initial public offering, or IPO.
+That financial windfall comes at a price, since it gives shareholders the ability to shape what the company does.
 Those shareholders could force Aldi to make decisions that are good for short-term gain but bad for long-term success.

-Unless your last name is Albrecht, though, you’re not going to see a share of the profits.
+Unless your last name is Albrecht, though, you’re not going to see a share of the profits, and I wouldn’t count on an ever seeing an Aldi IPO.
 Instead, you’ll have to just settle for saving money when you shop there.